 Do not give this medicine to a child without medical advice.

 How should I use bimatoprost topical ophthalmic?

-Follow all directions on your prescription label.
-Do not use this medicine in larger amounts than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.
 Using more of this medicine will not make it more effective.